Dining

 Multiple locations

-Local Raleigh roaster with a calm, neighborhood vibe.
-Known for single-origin brews, house-made biscuits, and their famous waffles.
-Locations in North Hills, Lafayette Village, and Hillsborough St.
+Local Raleigh roaster with a calm neighborhood vibe.
+Known for single-origin brews, house-made biscuits, and famous waffles.

 ~5 min walk